AllyOR/AllyOR/README.md

 Here are some ideas to get you started:
 -->
 - :pushpin: Computer Engineer - Universidad Mayor de San Simon
-- 🔭 I’m currently the Leader Organizer of PyLadies Cochabamba's Community
+- 🔭 I’m currently the Lead Organizer of PyLadies Cochabamba's Community
 - 🌱 I’m currently learning about some Software skills
 - 📫 How to reach me: https://linktr.ee/AllyOR
 - ⚡ Fun fact: I love every kind of art!